FelixOnline/v2/content/articles/2015-3-17-around-the-world-in-19-festivals.md

 Information: www.statravel.co.uk

-__Accommodation:__
+Accommodation:

-For those with low budgets, __hostelworld__is a good place to look, although you most look through the reviews and rating before choosing it.
-For those who want to live like a local, __Airbnb__ offers rooms for all budgets.
+For those with low budgets, hostelworldis a good place to look, although you most look through the reviews and rating before choosing it.
+For those who want to live like a local, Airbnb offers rooms for all budgets.

-Alternatively, for the more web savvy A-listers who wants an en-suite, __Voyageprive__can offer luxury accommodation for a good price but usually based on two sharing.
-Otherwise, __Hotel.com__ gives you a free night every ten nights you book.
+Alternatively, for the more web savvy A-listers who wants an en-suite, Voyageprivecan offer luxury accommodation for a good price but usually based on two sharing.
+Otherwise, Hotel.com gives you a free night every ten nights you book.